Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 Appendix B. Node normalization and ontology construction

-Why a native ontology is needed here
+Why a frozen open-world ontology is needed here

 Implemented pipeline